THE SOUTH EAST LEP AREA AND OUR ECONOMY

 - Advanced manufacturing including companies such as such as BAE systems, e2v, Delphi and Cummins and their supply chains.

-- Life sciences/medicaltechnologies on key sites at Discovery Park and Harlow Enterprise Zones, Kent Science Park, ARU Medtech campus and Maidstone Medical campus.
+- Life sciences/medicaltechnologies on key sites at Discovery Park and Harlow Enterprise Zones, Kent Science Park, ARU Medtech campus and Kent Medical campus.

 - Transport and logistics;